microsoft/pxt-adafruit/docs/lessons/graph-temperature.md

-# charting lesson
+# graph temperature lesson

-Create a charting app for simulating and measuring the acceleration applied to the micro:bit
+Create a charting app for simulating and measuring the actual temperature

 ## Topic